-As at March 31, 2017, \$549.8 million of exploration expenditures have been capitalized as intangible exploration assets (December 31, 2016 - \$534.9 million).
+As at September 30, 2017, \$506.9 million of exploration expenditures have been capitalized as intangible exploration assets (December 31, 2016 - \$534.9 million).
 These expenditures relate to the Company's share of exploration and appraisal stage projects which are pending the determination of proven and probable petroleum reserves, and include expenditures related to the following activities: geological and geophysical studies, exploratory and appraisal drilling, well testing, development studies and related general and administrative costs incurred in relation to the Company's Production Sharing Agreements with the respective host governments.
-At March 31, 2017, no intangible exploration assets have been transferred to oil and gas interests as commercial reserves have not been established and technical feasibility for extraction has not been demonstrated.
+At September 30, 2017, no intangible exploration assets have been transferred to oil and gas interests as commercial reserves have not been established and technical feasibility for extraction has not been demonstrated.

 On February 4, 2016, the Company completed the Kenyan portion of the farmout with Maersk whereby Maersk acquired 50% of the Company's interests in Blocks 10BB, 13T and 10BA in Kenya.
 At completion, AOC received \$426.6 million (inclusive of the deposit of \$52.5 million previously received) from Maersk.
 This amount represents \$343.6 million of reimbursed past costs incurred by AOC prior to the agreed March 31, 2015 effective date of the farmout and \$83.0 million representing Maersk's share of costs incurred between the effective date and December 31, 2015, including a carry reimbursement of \$15.0 million of exploration expenditures.
-An additional \$75.0 million development carry may be available to AOC upon confirmation of existing resources.
-Upon Final Investment Decision ("FID"), Maersk may be obligated to carry AOC for an additional amount of up to \$405.0 million dependent upon meeting certain thresholds of resource growth and timing of first oil.
+During the second quarter of 2017, the Company and Maersk agreed to payment terms related to the \$75.0 million advance development carry.
+Africa Oil is due to receive equal quarterly payments of \$18.75 million at the end of each calendar quarter during 2018.
+These proceeds were recognized in accounts receivable (\$56.2 million current and \$18.8 million long term) and credited against intangible exploration assets during the second quarter of 2017.
+Upon Final Investment Decision ("FID") of the South Lokichar development project, Maersk may be obligated to carry the Company for an additional amount of up to \$405.0 million dependent upon meeting certain thresholds of resource growth and timing of first oil.